RayMairlot/Animated-Render-Border-Issue-Tracker/README.md

     If an object is selected to be tracked, but that object is subsequently renamed, the add-on will no longer be able to detect or track that object.
 To correct this error re-select the object to be tracked from the object drop down list.
 This error will also appear when the selected object has been deleted.

- - **The group selected to be tracked does not exist**
+ - **The collection selected to be tracked does not exist**

-    If a group is selected to be tracked, but that group is subsequently renamed, the add-on will no longer be able to detect or track that group.
-To correct this error re-select the group to be tracked from the group drop down list.
-This error will also appear when the selected group has been deleted.
+    If a collection is selected to be tracked, but that collection is subsequently renamed, the add-on will no longer be able to detect or track that collection.
+To correct this error re-select the collection to be tracked from the collection drop down list.
+This error will also appear when the selected collection has been deleted.

- - **The selected group has no trackable objects**
+ - **The selected collection has no trackable objects**

-    If the group to be tracked is empty or none of the objects can be tracked, this error appears.
-The group must contain one of the following types of object for tracking to be possible: Meshes, Text objects, Curves, Surfaces, Meta objects, Lattices, Lamps or Armatures.
+    If the collection to be tracked is empty or none of the objects can be tracked, this error appears.
+The collection must contain one of the following types of object for tracking to be possible: Meshes, Text objects, Curves, Surfaces, Meta objects, Lattices, Lamps or Armatures.

  - **“Armatures objects can only use bounding box tracking in Blender 2.76 and later.”**
     **“Lattice objects can only use bounding box tracking in Blender 2.76 and later.”**
-    **“Armature or Lattice objects in this group can only use bounding box tracking in Blender 2.76 and later.”**
+    **“Armature or Lattice objects in this collection can only use bounding box tracking in Blender 2.76 and later.”**

     These 3 separate error messages are related to users using a version of Blender prior to version 2.76.
 Blender 2.76 has a specific change in its code which allows access to the bounding boxes of Armature and Lattice objects.
-Previous versions of Blender do not have this and so the add-on will automatically turn off and disable the ‘Use Bounding Box’ option when an Armature, Lattice, or group containing either of those object types is selected when the add-on detects Blender 2.75 or earlier is being used.
+Previous versions of Blender do not have this and so the add-on will automatically turn off and disable the ‘Use Bounding Box’ option when an Armature, Lattice, or collection containing either of those object types is selected when the add-on detects Blender 2.75 or earlier is being used.
 This doesn’t stop the object being tracked, it just means you can’t use the bounding box to track it.
-Instead, it will resort to the ‘inner points’ method described in the “Options for ‘Object’ and ‘Group’ tracking” > “Use Bounding Box” section of this user guide document.
+Instead, it will resort to the ‘inner points’ method described in the “Options for ‘Object’ and ‘Collection’ tracking” > “Use Bounding Box” section of this user guide document.

     These are the only warnings which will not stop the user from being able to render.
 If you are using Blender 2.76 or later you will not see these warnings as Armatures and Lattices can be tracked like any of the other trackable objects.